lambda-fairy/lambda-fairy.github.io/blog/2013-07-24-twelve-inches.md

----
-title: Shooting yourself in the foot
+# Shooting yourself in the foot
-tags: fluff
----

 I've come up with a few ["shooting yourself in the foot"][m5p] jokes over the years.
 I hope you can get a decent chuckle out of these ☺